October 25, 2016

 The interview itself is a structured conversation with a goal of our learning as much about you as we can in 30 minutes.
 There are a number of competencies that we seek to assess during this time, so it is best to allow the interviewer to lead the conversation.
 Come prepared with questions for your interviewer; we’ll make sure there is time at the end of the conversation to provide answers for you.

-Ultimately, our goal is to welcome a class of MBAs who have diverse backgrounds and experiences and will compliment and challenge one another to learn and grow during their two years at the Tepper School.
+Ultimately, our goal is to welcome a class of MBAs who have diverse backgrounds and experiences and will complement and challenge one another to learn and grow during their two years at the Tepper School.
 Your unique set of experiences, both life and professional, are your best assets.
 For the most successful interview outcome, be authentically you.

 We look forward to talking with you further during the interview process!